How do you find out if you need an addiction specialist?

 It is critical that individuals seeking help for addiction choose an addiction specialist.
 This professional has extensive training and depending on the state, may have an additional license that verifies they are an expert in their field.
 Their training will include information on communicable diseases (STIs, HIV, Hep C), relapse prevention, addiction progression, treatments for specialized populations and basics of neurobiology.

-In North Carolina, I am a Licensed Clinical Addictions Specialist.
-This is the highest license obtainable in the state to treat individuals suffering from addiction.
+In North Carolina, a Licensed Clinical Addictions Specialist is the highest license obtainable to treat individuals suffering from addiction.
 It is helpful to find an addiction expert because that person knows how to work with you to achieve recovery.
 Many traditional therapists without specialized training in the addictions field have difficulty with the constant change in motivation for sobriety and can become upset when a client relapses.

 How do I know if an addiction therapist is right for me?